davidreklaw/PythonProjects/WebScraping/README.md

 This file is following a [Tech With Tim Video](https://www.youtube.com/watch?v=lC6mucyD17k&t=517s) and uses [CoinMarketCap](https://coinmarketcap.com/) to get crypto prices

 Challenges:
-- After about 10 rows in the table data is stored in the html differently and had to be extracted differently.
+- After about 10 rows in the table, data is stored in the html differently and had to be extracted differently.
 The video example only goes through the first 10

 ### MensWorldRecords.py and MensWRFast.py